A Bachelor’s Program for Technical Specialists

 - Students in Trade Unions or Professional Associations may be eligible for support from our industry partners.

-Due to the wide range of technical AAS/AS programs available in community colleges, prospective students are encouraged to speak with an IIT adviser or admissions counselor at least one semester prior to transfer to IIT.
+Due to the wide range of technical AAS/AS programs available in community colleges, prospective students are encouraged to speak with an Illinois Tech adviser or admissions counselor at least one semester prior to transfer to Illinois Tech.
 It is not uncommon that an additional course or two is needed over and above AAS/AS degree requirements in order to fulfill BINTM admission requirements.
-Prospective students may contact the INTM Office at 312.567.3650 to speak with a staff member about admission requirements and other program details, or to schedule a visit to IIT to meet with an academic adviser.
+Prospective students may contact the INTM Office at 312.567.3650 to speak with a staff member about admission requirements and other program details, or to schedule a visit to Illinois Tech to meet with an academic adviser.

 Program Description and Transfer Guidelines

 Download the BINTM Program description to review admission requirements, curriculum, and course descriptions.

 Review INTM’s Community College Transfer Guidelines for detailed information on BINTM admission requirements.